 A guess what, I was also not prepared to pay the full “solar panel world price” for this neither.

-I went to a local DIY store and bought an ELRO M12 Power Calculator, which is actually mend for calculating the usage of electrical appliances but works also fine to calculate any solar production (this calculator is working both ways it can give and take electricity from the net).
+I went to a local DIY store and bought an ELRO M12 Power Calculator, which is actually mended for calculating the usage of electrical appliances but works also fine to calculate any solar production (this calculator is working both ways it can give and take electricity from the net).

 And this calculator plugs straight into the mains power supply with no difficult wiring (that’s what we need).

-In this case this would mean a true expected production figure of 67Wp.
+In this case, this would mean a true expected production figure of 67Wp.

 My panels are certainly not facing the optimum way, but this is for now also not the meaning (as silly as it sounds).

-A real setup will come in the near future.
+A real setup will come shortly.

 The amperage can go higher, this can be done by changing the angle of the panels more into the sun, but is currently not possible due to their placing location.